 3. Have fans/players vote for the competitors

-FAN voting would likely see LeBron top the charts every year until his retirement.
+Fab voting would likely see LeBron top the charts every year until his retirement.
 However, there’s an easy way to combat that.
 Players who want in on the Dunk Contest could throw their hats in the ring, with the league choosing a field of 15-20 that people can vote for.
-Players like Diallo would find it harder to break through, but the league could have the votes determine a few players before adding some contestants of their own if they really want.
+Players like this year’s winner Diallo would find it harder to break through, but the league could have the votes determine a few players before adding some contestants of their own if they really want.
 Many more people would tune in to watch the players they voted for in the contest, which leads to my next point.

 4. Add more contestants

-FOUR contestants work well, with two moving into the final round after the preliminary dunks, but why stop there?
+Four contestants work well, with two moving into the final round after the preliminary dunks, but why stop there?
 Imagine if there was a field of 6-8 contestants who were only allowed one dunk in the first round, eliminate a few, repeat the concept for a second round and then have the final two compete for one last dunk.
 It would take longer to play out the entire event, but they could introduce a shot clock of sorts to speed up proceedings if that becomes an issue.

 5. Ensure hometown players are involved

-THIS weekend when Kemba Walker or Miles Bridges were called upon the hometown Charlotte fans went nuts.
+This weekend when Kemba Walker or Miles Bridges were called upon, the hometown Charlotte fans went nuts.
 Neither Walker or Bridges were able to take out the 3-point comp or the Dunk Contest respectively, but they were clearly vocally supported by the Hornets faithful when it came time for them to perform.
 If the city hosting the All-Star festivities had someone to cheer for each year, it would be a nice addition, which would definitely enhance the atmosphere at the event.
 Next year’s All-Star game is heading to Chicago – no pressure Zach LaVine…

 Image from swarmandsting.com